posix4e/puppet/backend/README.md

 # Backend for the puppet

-	This servers receives everything going on on the puppet.
-It can send requests to the puppet to do action. it uses openai as a llm currents
+This is a Python-based application that uses FastAPI and OpenAI's GPT-4 model to provide a backend for puppet.
+It can receive telemetry from the puppet client.
+It can control the puppet and it provides its own quick webclient.

 # dev